neoforged/Documentation/versioned_docs/version-1.20.4/misc/keymappings.md

 Each conflict context contains two methods: `#isActive`, which defines if the mapping can be used in the current game state, and `#conflicts`, which defines whether the mapping conflicts with a key in the same or different conflict context.

-Currently, Forge defines three basic contexts through `KeyConflictContext`: `UNIVERSAL`, which is the default meaning the key can be used in every context, `GUI`, which means the mapping can only be used when a `Screen` is open, and `IN_GAME`, which means the mapping can only be used if a `Screen` is not open.
+Currently, NeoForge defines three basic contexts through `KeyConflictContext`: `UNIVERSAL`, which is the default meaning the key can be used in every context, `GUI`, which means the mapping can only be used when a `Screen` is open, and `IN_GAME`, which means the mapping can only be used if a `Screen` is not open.
 New conflict contexts can be created by implementing `IKeyConflictContext`.

 ```java
 new KeyMapping(